Tailwind CSS Stroke Width

 Adding the Stroke Width

-Tailwind provides the following three pre-defined classes to add stroke width to the SVGs- stroke-0
+Tailwind provides the following three pre-defined classes to add stroke width to the SVGs- stroke-0, stroke-1, and stroke-2.

 States and Responsiveness